JoeWainer/joewainer.github.io/README.md

 ## Bridging People and Technology

 Hello!
 Thanks for visiting my portfolio.
-Below are my technical documentation projects, skills, completed courses and education.
+Below are my technical documentation projects, skills, completed courses, and education.

 You can contact me on [LinkedIn](https://www.linkedin.com/in/joe-wainer-67264078/) or by email: <hello@joewainer.com>